eclipse-tractusx/puris/docs/user/User_Guide.md

 1. Selects the partner
 2. Selects the quantity and unit of measurement
-3. Selects the stock location BPNS
+3. Selects the site of the stock location (BPNS)
-4. Selects the stock location BPNA
+4. (optional) Selects the address of the stock location (BPNA)
-5. (Optional) Fills the customer order number, customer position number and supplier order number
+5. (optional) Fills the customer order number, customer position number and supplier order number
-6. (Optional) Checks the ‘is Blocked’ checkbox
+6. (optional) Checks the ‘is Blocked’ checkbox
 7. Clicks the "save" button

 A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added stock reflected in their detailed material overview.